DTAbeyrathne/geo409-field-trip/README.md

 ![UKy Campus canopy model](M4_trees_map.jpg)
 Download the map here – [geospatial PDF](M4_UKY_trees2.pdf)

 These maps were created by Dilni Abeyrathne ([@DTAbeyrathne](https://github.com/DTAbeyrathne)) for the GEO409-001 (Spring 2023) class in the University of Kentucky's Department of Geography.
-This visualization was published on March 5th, 2023.
+This webpage visualization was published on March 5th, 2023.